Pick Your Own Strawberries and Cherries: Family Farms for Berry Picking near Los Angeles

-Cherries do best in the high desert, and there are several pick-your-own orchards up in the Leona Valley, near Palmdale, off the 14.
-It's a pretty ride up there: high desert horse country.
-Recent years of drought have been hard on the region, and some farms have sold up and left the business.
+The cherry crop is a bit late in 2020—most places are opening early to mid-June—but local farms are working hard to meet the challenges of socially distanced fruit picking.
+Cherries do best in the high desert, and there are several pick-your-own orchards in the Leona Valley, near Palmdale, off the 14.
+It's a pretty ride into high desert horse country.
+Which farms open year to year often depends on rainfall and how big a crop it yields.
 The Leona Valley Cherry Growers Association has the complete list of farms for the season; check each farm's website for opening day and operating hours updates.

 6989 Elizabeth Lake Road